Jett Rebel: 2018

 In 2018, Paradiso celebrated its 50th anniversary; the kick-off of the party year took place on January 1, 2018, with a sold-out concert by Jett Rebel which lasted 4.5 hours.
 Rebel invited several guest artists during the concert.
 On January 13, 2018, Rebel was on the specially organized Murakami weekend on cruise ship SS Rotterdam.
 The weekend was entirely dedicated to the Japanese writer Haruki Murakami.
 It is the largest book presentation ever organized in the Netherlands for a foreign writer.
 Rebel himself, a big fan of Murakami's books, gave a solo performance behind the grand piano.
 Even before the album 7 was released, the singles Amy, Good Boy and Perfect Lady were released.
 For the 2nd time Rebel performed at the North Sea Jazz Festival in the Nile, on July 14, 2019.
 In the summer period he was booked at several german festivals.
 On September 19 Rebel attended the largest clubfestival in Germany, the Reeperbahn festival.
 On September 28, the 7th album 7 was released.
 On the album the LinnDrum (LM-2) played a prominent role and it was recorded on a Studer A80.
 On November 1, 2019, he gave a performance in the Posthoornkerk, this was exclusively organized by NPO 3FM.
 The Posthoornkerk in Amsterdam was transformed into a gigantic bedroom, where listeners could win special tickets.
 On November 17, 2018, Rebel announced a new tour at RTL Late Night; the Unconditional Love tour in 7 theatres.
 At the invitation of politician Frans Timmermans, Rebel was asked on December 8 to perform in Lisbon for the European socialists and social democrats, where Timmermans was appointed as Spitzenkandidat for the position of the President of the European Commission.
 Rebel played with a trio formation his track Stick Together from album 7, an appropriate message for the EU, the member states and the social democracy.
 Stick Together refers to Country Joe and the Fish, an American band that was mainly known for protest songs against the Vietnam War.
 Rebel often leaves a political mark in his music and tries to use his voice to get a positive message across.
 In his lyrics, there is a sharp distinction between the lighter lyrics and the heavier, poetic, narrative lyrics.
 In Blonde Like You from the album Don't Die On Me Now, he sings directly to Donald Trump in which he wraps up a serious matter in a light-hearted way; I wouldn't be with a blonde like you, I'd kick you out before you knew.
 The lyrics draw a parallel between romantic biases and Trump's desire to keep immigrants out of the US.
 Other examples can be found in lyrics such as Do You Feel Alright, a track from the Truck album.
-Rebel talks about anti-nationalism and weapon rights: we have known for years how to get pass our fears, drop you guns.
+Rebel talks about anti-nationalism and weapon rights: we have known for years how to get past our fears, drop you guns.
 Everybody in control smash down the border patrol, come on in, everybody has a right to win, your skin doesn't make you sin, don't you know by now?
 Children are starting to see, people only wanna be free, don't you feel alright, racism starting to fall, we don't see a difference at all, don't you feel alright?